IskXCr/CS205-Project-2-Calculator/report.md

    d. ***comparison operators*** (evaluates to 1 if ***true***, 0 if ***false***

-2. History.
-Press Up/Down to select a history to enter.
+3. History.
+Press Up/Down to select a history to enter. (***Currently only supports using command "history" to show recent history***, because OS interfaces differ.)

-3. Efficient algorithms to speed up the calculation.
+4. Efficient algorithms to speed up the calculation.

 The following algorithms and libraries are **implemented** to speed up and ensure the correctness and efficiency of the program.